kynanvwright/rule-post/README.md

 - Alias the documentIDs for breadcrumbs (e.g. `RE#120-R1.2`)

 ### 🎨 UI / UX
-- Fix up homescreen
-  - Resize panes
-  - Actually show enquiry details **[done]**
-  - Redo filters (Open, Closed, My Unpublished)
 - Add colour-coding of responses/comments
   - Need to create per-enquiry team IDs for this
+  - Add colour assignment on post creation
-- Set left pane to minimum of:
+- Set navigation pane to minimum of:
   - Current width
   - Smallest width where all title text shown
-- Add filters/search to left pane
+- Add filters/search to navigation pane
-- Filter/search on RE navigation pane
 - Align flutter with backend, so that buttons are greyed out or hidden if user is not permitted to use them (use custom claims)

 ### 📧 Notifications & Alerts